 We have integrated a number of enhancements to make using this website accessible for people with disability.
-We have ensured our web pages are compliant with Web Accessibility Initiative (WAI) level A, and conforms to Web Content Accessibility Guidelines (WCAG) 1.0.
+We have ensured most of our web pages are compliant with Web Accessibility Initiative (WAI) level A, and conforms to Web Content Accessibility Guidelines (WCAG) 1.0.

 We are working on improving this website to WCAG AA standards.
 The highest accolade is AAA.

 Our website content links are not ambiguous.
 All our links are descriptive and have purpose, from the link text alone the user can determine their next move.
 Also, all the content links in the white background are green and underlined when the user hovers the mouse over the links.